63 Smart Home Automation Ideas For 2023 & Beyond

 Smart Locks

-Summary: Smart locks are my favorite smart home product because they improve my life without adding any extra confusion.
-It’s a great way to track who’s opened the door and when they’ve opened it.
+Summary: Smart locks are my favorite smart home product because they improve my life without adding complexity.
+It’s a great way to track who’s opened the door and when they’ve opened it too.
 Some smart locks automatically unlock when you arrive back home too.

 Ideas:

-- Use the August, Yale or Level Auto-Unlock feature to have your door automatically unlock once within a few feet.
+• Use the August Auto-Unlock feature to have your door automatically unlock once within a few feet.

 Sensors